The Cassandra Crossing: Plot

-When the existence of a strain of plague (vaguely identified as pneumonic) is revealed at the US mission at the International Health Organization, three terrorists seek to blow up the US mission.
+When the existence of a strain of plague (vaguely identified as pneumonic) is revealed at the US mission at the International Health Organization in Geneva, three terrorists seek to blow up the US mission.
 Two of them are shot, one mortally, by security personnel, but one escapes.
 The surviving terrorist is hospitalized and quarantined and identified as Swedish.
 Elena Stradner and US military intelligence Colonel Stephen Mackenzie argue over the nature of the strain, which Stradner suspects is a biological weapon but which Colonel Mackenzie claims was in the process of being destroyed.

 The third terrorist, Eklund, escapes and stows away on a train travelling from Geneva to Stockholm.
 Stradner believes that the train should be stopped so that the terrorist can be removed and quarantined, but Col. Mackenzie is concerned that all of the passengers on the train might be infected.
-Mackenzie insists on rerouting the train to a disused railway line which goes to a former Nazi concentration camp in Janov, Poland where the passengers will be quarantined.
+Mackenzie insists on rerouting the train to a disused railway line which goes to a former Nazi concentration camp in Janov, Poland, where the passengers will be quarantined.
 However, the line crosses a dangerously unsound steel arch bridge known as the Kasundruv Bridge or the "Cassandra Crossing", out of use since 1948.

 Mackenzie understands that the bridge might collapse as the train passes over it.

 The presence of the infected terrorist, and the rerouting of the train, precipitates the second conflict, among passengers on the train who include Jonathan Chamberlain, a famous neurologist; his ex-wife Jennifer Rispoli Chamberlain, a writer; a former inmate of Janov and Holocaust survivor Herman Kaplan; and Nicole Dressler, the wife of a German arms dealer.
 She is embroiled in an affair with her young companion Robby Navarro.
 Navarro is a heroin trafficker being pursued by Interpol agent Haley, who is travelling undercover as a priest.

-Mackenzie informs Chamberlain of the presence of Eklund, who is found hiding in the baggage car next to a caged basset hound, but attempts to remove him via helicopter are unsuccessful.
+Mackenzie informs Chamberlain of the presence of Eklund, who is found hiding in the baggage car next to a caged Basset Hound, but attempts to remove him via helicopter are unsuccessful.
 Just before the train enters a tunnel, the dog infected with Eklund's plague is transferred to the helicopter and taken back to the IHO lab.
 Chamberlain is also told that the plague has a 60% mortality rate.
 Mackenzie, however, informs passengers that police have received reports of anarchist bombs placed along the rail line, and that the train will be rerouted to Nuremberg.
 There the train is sealed with an enclosed oxygen system and a US Army medical team is placed aboard, with the now-deceased terrorist being placed in a hermetically sealed coffin.
+Armed guards with shoot-to-kill orders from Mackenzie also board the train, who wound Kaplan when he tries to escape.
 Chamberlain learns of the risk of the Cassandra Crossing.